 TIP #5: If you don’t already live on the North Shore, consider combining your evening at Friday Night Live with a visit to other places of interest in the area.
 In non-winter months when the sun doesn’t go down until later, nearby parks like Lynn Canyon and Lynn Headwaters can be nice to explore.
 Lonsdale Quay is also just a 20-minute drive away.

-Click on the Friday Night Live website for show times and other information.
+Click on the Friday Night Live Facebook page for other information.

 For more ideas on things to do, check out Vancouver’s Best Places Shows and Entertainment Calendar.